The similarity problem and hyperreflexivity of von Neumann algebras: Injective von Neumann algebras and w*-similarity property

-Some other results on the problem of determining when the tensor product of two $C^*$-algebras satisfies (SP) exist in \cite{fp}.

-In the same context, i.e. for an injective von Neumann algebra $\cl A$ acting on the Hilbert space $H$ and a von Neumann algebra $\cl B$ satisfying (WSP) we are going to prove that the w*-similarity degree of $\cl A\bar \otimes \cl B$ is less than $2k+8,$ where and the above supremum is taken over all infinite cardinals $I.$ Since $\cl B$ satisfies (WSP), by Remark \ref{ttt}, we have that $k<\infty.$ Before we prove this result (see Theorem \ref{402}) we recall the definition of the w*-similarity degree.
+In the same context, i.e. for an injective von Neumann algebra $\cl A$ acting on the Hilbert space $H$ and a von Neumann algebra $\cl B$ acting on the Hilbert space $K$ satisfying (WSP), we are going to prove that the w*-similarity degree of $\cl A\bar \otimes \cl B$ is less than $2k_0+8,$ where and the above supremum is taken over all infinite cardinals $J.$ Since $\cl B$ satisfies (WSP), by Remark \ref{ttt}, we have that $k_0<\infty.$ Before we prove this result (see Theorem \ref{402}) we recall the definition of the w*-similarity degree.

 Let $\cl C$ be a von Neumann algebra satisfying (WSP).
 In \cite[Theorem 4.1]{lemerd}, Christian Le Merdy proved that there exists a constant $C>0$ and a positive integer $N$ such that for any w*-continuous bounded unital homomorphism $u\colon \cl C \rightarrow \cl B(L)$ ($L$: Hilbert space) it holds that